remy/next-http/README.md

 You can save the `httpbank` to your own `/dot` directory, or you can run it from your working directory using a relative path `../httpbank`.

+## Example servers

+I've written a number of [example servers](https://github.com/remy/next-httpbank/tree/main/example/servers) in different languages for you to try out.

 ## Limits

 - When using a domain name, I've found that `CNAME` records can result in `DNS Error` so make sure to use `A` records ideally - you'll see error `2`.